Adjusted Cost Base and Capital Gains for Stock Options

 Now we’ll set the status of the options transaction to reflect the options being exercised.
 Click on the “Edit” link for the “Sell Call Options (to Open)” transaction.
 Set the “Options Status” field to “Closed: Options Exercised”, the closing date to January 15, 2016, and the closing commission to $20 as follows:

-After editing the transaction, you’ll see the following for OPT’s list of transactions:
+After editing the transaction, you’ll see the following list of transactions for Microsoft (MSFT):

 The closing portion of the options transaction shows a capital gain of $940 on January 15, 2016, which is consistent with the original example from above.
 Also, note that the original capital gain of $2,980 on April 13, 2015 has been crossed off, indicating that it’s been canceled.
 Hovering over the information box, you’ll see the following explanation: